28 Things to Do in Boise in the Summer

 If the kiddos are dying to take a dip in a pool, there are multiple city pools to enjoy during the summer months!
 The Natatorium offers a large waterslide that’s always a hit.
 If a waterpark is more your speed, head to Roaring Springs in Meridian.

 The Discovery Center is a fun hands-on science center for both kids and adults alike!
 It features rotating interactive exhibits along with permanent displays.
 There’s even a room with a green screen and camera so you can pretend to be a broadcast meteorologist!
-I love that one, of course.
-Haha!
+I love that one, of course, even though I’m not a broadcast met myself.

 The Flicks is the cutest local theater that features four screens playing a variety of indie movies and new releases.
 There’s also an in-house cafe that offers beer and wine options!